-Radiotherapy can be given in two ways - externally and internally:
+Radiotherapy can be given in 2 ways - externally and internally:

 External beam radiotherapy: This is the most common type of radiotherapy.
-The radiation comes from machines which aim rays directly at your tumour or the tumour site.
-The machines are called linear accelerators.
+The radiation treatment is delivered from special machines that aim radiation beams directly at your tumour or the tumour site.
+These machines are called linear accelerators.

-Internal radiotherapy (brachytherapy): The radiation source is placed inside your body in special applicators on or near your tumour.
+Internal radiotherapy: The radiation source is placed inside your body in special applicators on or near your tumour.